-Lake Michigan water levels have started their seasonal incline this spring, increasing by about 5 inches from March to April.
-Though Lake Michigan is now about 26 inches below the highest monthly water level recorded for April in 2020, the Lake is still about 9 inches above the long-term average water level.
-Water levels are expected to continue their seasonal decline through the early winter but remain above the long-term average.
+Lake Michigan water levels continued their seasonal incline, increasing 4 inches from March to April.
+Though Lake Michigan is now about 30 inches below the highest monthly water level recorded for April 2020, the Lake is still about 5 inches higher than the long-term average water level for the month.
+Water levels are expected to continue their seasonal rise over the next month.

 Watch the USACE’s “On the Level” Youtube channel for monthly updates and information about the Great Lakes’ water levels and forecasts from Detroit District Hydraulics and Hydrology experts.